TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-capacity-pools-changes-to-manual-from-auto.md

 ## **Recommended Steps**

-Changing  Capacity Pool from Auto to Manual is one way operation.
-Its not supported to change Manual Capacity pool QoS from Manual to Auto.
+Changing Capacity Pool from Auto to Manual is a one way operation.
+Changing the capacity pool from manual to auto is not supported.